 You can Reset learning progress for your current flashcards deck in the settings (top right corner of the popup window) to delete your progress record.
 This action is not reversible.

-You can create flashcards decks independent of your notes in GoodNotes.
-Or you can add flashcards within your notes.
+You can create flashcard decks independent of your notes in GoodNotes.
+Or you can add flashcards to your notes.
 Either way, when you choose to study your flashcards, the app selects only the flashcards from your notes (leaving other pages that are not flashcards).